Interferometric visibility of single-lens models: the thin-arcs approximation: Visibility of reference single-lens models

-where $R=\mu^{(+)}/\mu^{(-)}$ \citep{Delplancke2001}. $|\VE|^2$ is a sinusoidal function along the (O$\yE$) direction, and is invariant along the (O$\xE$) direction.
+where $R=\mu^{(+)}/\mu^{(-)}$ is the ratio of the magnification of the major image to that of the minor image.
+The quantity $|\VE|^2$ is a sinusoidal function along the (O$\yE$) direction, and is invariant along the (O$\xE$) direction.
 The modulation has a period of $T=1/(u_1^2+4)^{1/2}$ and the squared visibility oscillates between $\left(\frac{R-1}{R+1}\right)^2$ and $1$.
-If $u_1$ is not too large ($u_1\lessapprox0.5$, to fix ideas), the periodicity is approximately constant and equal to $T\approx0.5$.
-The amplitude is maximum when $u_1$ is small, as $\mu^{(+)}$ and $\mu^{(-)}$ are both approximated by $1/2u_1$ so that $R\approx1$.
-However, we shall see in \Sec{sec_applic} that the point-source model provides in this case a poor approximation of the visibility, as the lens strongly distords the images.
+If $u_1$ is not too large (i.e. $u_1\lessapprox 0.5$), the periodicity is approximately constant and equal to $T\approx0.5$.
+The amplitude is largest when $u_1$ is small, as $\mu^{(+)}$ and $\mu^{(-)}$ are both approximated by $1/2u_1$ so that $R\approx1$.
+However, we show in \Sec{sec_applic} that the point-source model provides in this case a poor approximation of the visibility as the lens strongly distorts the images.

+In the general case when one or several unrelated objects $k$ contribute to the blending flux (Sect. \ref{sec_keys}), the resulting complex visibility reads

+where $(\xE_k, \yE_k)$ are the location of the blend sources on the plane on the sky in $\thE$ units, and $g_k$ their blending factors as defined by \Eq{eq_gk}.

+Finally, we note that a single lens event will always lead to a strong interferometric signal, even for microlensing events with relatively low peak magnification or observed far from the peak of the light curve.
+From the definition of $R$ in \Eq{eq:VEsingle} and \Eq{eq:mupm}, it is possible to compute the maximum amplitude of the oscillation of $\VE^2$, which is equal to $S=1-\left(\frac{R-1}{R+1}\right)^2=4/(u_1^2+2)^2$.
+Even for an unrealistic observation at very low magnification (e.g. $1.4$; $u_1=0.9$), we have $S>0.5$, and for a more standard value of $u_1<0.2$ (magnification $>5$), the contrast reaches values greater than $S>0.96$.